GeoWebCache/geowebcache/documentation/en/user/source/introduction/community.rst

 Community
 =========

-GeoWebCache is an open source project and thus it is dependent on its community of users and developers for its continued advancement.
+GeoWebCache is an open source project and thus it relies on its community of users and developers for its continued advancement.
 We encourage you to get involved in any way to help improve the software.

 Homepage
 --------

-The homepage for GeoWebCache is `<http://geowebcache.org>`_.
+The GeoWebCache homepage is `<http://geowebcache.org>`_.
 This page has the latest information about GeoWebCache, as well as links to documentation, downloads, developer information, issue tracking, and other up-to-the-minute information.

 .. _mailinglists: